Skip to content Skip to footer navigation

 CHOICE reviews leaf blowers and blower vacs in real-life situations to see which ones perform best.

-If the leaves are starting to pile up in your yard, you may be considering buying a leaf blower or a blower vac with a built in vacuum.
-But how do you know which model is best for you?
+If the leaves are starting to pile up in your yard, you may be considering buying a leaf blower or a blower vac with a built-in vacuum.
+But how do you know which model will do the best job?

 Our expert tester

 Our tester, James Thomson, knows how to find out which blowers are worth buying and which are just blowing hot air.
-When testing performance and ease of use, we use the leaf blowers in a real-life situation to see how they compare when it comes to clearing leaves and twigs from lawns and, in the case of blower vacs, vacuuming up the pile.
+When testing performance and ease of use, he uses the leaf blowers in a real-life situation to see how they compare when it comes to clearing leaves and twigs from lawns and, in the case of blower vacs, vacuuming up the pile.

 How we choose what to test

 Leaf blowers come in electric, petrol and battery-powered cordless varieties, while some also have a vacuum function.
-For our review we include electric, petrol and cordless leaf blowers, and some with a vacuum function.
+Our leaf blower reviews include electric, petrol and cordless models, and some with a vacuum function.

 Our product researchers survey manufacturers to find out what the latest models are, as well as specifications.
 We try to include a range of brands and models found in both mainstream and specialist hardware stores.

-Once a list featuring a range of brands and price points is chosen, our buyers then go through the arduous process of ordering the leaf blowers and blower vacs just as a consumer would, to ensure the manufacturer has not tampered with the unit in any way.
+Once a list featuring a range of brands and price points is chosen, our buyers then go through the arduous process of ordering the leaf blowers and blower vacs just as a consumer would, to ensure the manufacturer hasn't tampered with the unit in any way.

 Performance

-He also measures the noise produced by each blower and we publish the highest noise level in our best rated blower vacs review.
+James also measures the noise produced by each blower and we publish the highest noise level in our blower vac reviews.

 Ease of use